Kabbalah in the Torah (Bible)

 “G-d formed man out of the dust of the ground, and breathed into his nostrils a breath of life.
 Man thus became a living creature” (Genesis 2:7).

-The purpose of creation, as we shall explain clearly in a further chapter is not that man should escape into the spiritual, nor should he wallow in the material, rather, man embodies the perfect synthesis between the two realms.
+The purpose of creation, is not that man should escape into the spiritual, nor should he wallow in the material, rather, man embodies the perfect synthesis between the two realms.
 His purpose is to fuse spirituality with the world, to permeate the physical world with the Divine and bring heaven down to earth.

 It is beyond the scope of this work to explain kabbalistically why Adam ate the forbidden fruit; however the following observation will be made: Before eating the forbidden fruit evil was external, enclothed within the Tree of Knowledge and the snake.
 Upon eating the forbidden fruit man internalized the struggle to determine between good and evil.